2010 FIFA World Cup South Africa (video game): Development

 2010 FIFA World Cup South Africa was in development for 12 months, and had two separate teams working on it: gameplay team and core team.
 The gameplay team was led by Gary Patterson, the creative director for FIFA games.
 Meanwhile, the core team designed the game modes and audio/visual presentation, among other things.
 EA Sports wanted to shape World Cup in a way that it would be able to match FIFA 10.
 They decided to release it as a standalone game, rather than downloadable content, citing the size, scope, and the uniqueness of the covered event.

 Because the game focused on a single event, EA Sports was trying to secure complete authenticity by working with FIFA and the host nation.
 Several members went to South Africa and recorded the vuvuzela noise during actual football games in order to capture the atmosphere.
 Adding to the variety, each nation got its own fully rendered crowd in-game.
 The developers were also influenced by African themes in other areas, such as the soundtrack and menus.

 Release

 The game was announced on 26 January 2010 in a GameSpot interview with the line producer of the game, Simon Humber, with a slated release date for 27 April 2010 in North America, and 30 April 2010, in Asia and Europe.

 A playable demo was released for Xbox 360 and PlayStation 3 on 8 April 2010.
 It includes Italy and Spain as the playable teams, and the ability to upload video replays to EA Football World.

-The game was pulled from Saudi Arabia due to the soccer ball was translated as Allah, which refferd to God in the Arabic language, as Saudi players did not kickking it due to political and religious reasons.
+The game was pulled from Saudi Arabia due to the soccer ball being translated as Allah, which referred to God in the Arabic language, as Saudi players did not kick it due to political and religious reasons.